FAR-Lab/Interactive-Lab-Hub/Lab 2/prep.md

 <img src="https://github.com/FAR-Lab/Developing-and-Designing-Interactive-Devices/wiki/images/pi_imager_os_select.png" alt="choose os" height="200" />-->

 ### Setting up your OS for the Pi
-1. Plug the SD card into your computer using the card reader, you should be able to see a disk name "boot".
+1. Plug the SD card into your computer using the card reader, you should be able to see a disk named "boot".
-2. Configure the Pi for <a href=https://www.raspberrypi.org/documentation/configuration/wireless/headless.md>headless mode</a>: Create a file called "wpa_supplicant.conf" in the "boot" disk.
-The file contents should have the following:
+2. Configure the Pi for <a href=https://www.raspberrypi.org/documentation/configuration/wireless/headless.md>headless mode</a>: Create a file called ```wpa_supplicant.conf``` in the "boot" disk.
+The file contents should have the following text:

 	```
 	ctrl_interface=DIR=/var/run/wpa_supplicant GROUP=netdev